Cryptonomic/ImageProxy/lib/npm/README.md

 ).then((response) => console.log(response));
 ```

-`proxyFetch` takes in a server object, the url to fetch, the response type (either `ImageProxyDataType.Json` or `ImageProxyDataType.Raw`), and a `force` flag.
-If `force` is set to true, the image will be fetched regardless of if it contains explicit content.
-If it is set to `false`, then explicit images will be blocked and a JSON response will be returned which contains a list of moderation labels that the image was found to match with.

 Some convenience functions are also available. `safeFetch` is equivilant to `proxyFetch` with the force parameter set to `false` and `unsafeFetch` is equivilant to `proxyFetch` with the `force` parameter set to `true`.

 ```typescript